niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

 - A Jinja template, named ``benchmark.jinja``, placed in the ``templates`` directory of ``ABIN LAUNCHER``.
 It is an extension of the job instructions template.
 - A Python script, named ``benchmark.py``, which must be placed in ``ABIN LAUNCHER``'s directory.
 - A Shell script, named ``cron_benchmark.sh``, which must also be placed in ``ABIN LAUNCHER``'s directory.
-It will be executed through a crontab task and make the link between the first two files.
+It will be executed through a cron task and make the link between the first two files.

 How does it work?
 =================